Data extracted in June 2025

 Population census data at a 1 km² grid level have the same scale, the same resolution and the same delineation across countries, in order to allow easy combinations to be used in cross-cutting comparable analysis.
 Population grid data on totals show the estimated number of people residing in each grid cell and allows for a visualisation of the residential distribution of the European population.
 All grid cells have an identification according to the INSPIRE specification, according to the ETRS89-LAEA coordinate reference system mentioned above.

-Land surface area information was calculated for ten countries (Czechia, Denmark, Germany, France, Luxembourg, the Netherlands, Slovakia, Sweden, Norway and Switzerland), where more precise geographical information than 1ha was not available at national level.
+Land surface area information was calculated for seven countries (Cyprus, Czechia, Denmark, France, the Netherlands, Romania and Slovakia), where more precise geographical information than 1ha was not available at national level.
 The land surface parameters for these countries are based on the CORINE dataset (minimum mapping unit 25ha) and the EBM administrative boundaries (Map scale 1:100 000).

 For the current release of total population grids, the following set of controls, checks and improvements were applied:

-• Revision of changes compared to 2011 data in the population, land surface, flags values;
+- Revision of changes compared to provisional 2021 data in the population, land surface, flags values;

 Context

-The dissemination of Union-wide harmonised census topics on a constant area grid, in particular on a 1 km2 grid, is a key European statistical output for evidence based policy-making.
-The collection of geocoded population data addresses a common need across the Union for reliable, accurate and comparable information on population distribution with sufficient spatial resolution, founded on harmonised output requirements and intended in particular for pan-European regional policy-making.
-As a result, harmonised, spatially resolved demographic information across the Union will be collected and disseminated; one dataset per Member State will be collected, containing selected topics of the 2021 population and housing census geocoded to a 1 km2 grid.
+The dissemination of Union-wide harmonised census topics on a constant area grid, in particular on a 1 km² grid, is a key European statistical output for evidence-based policymaking.
+The collection of geocoded population data addresses a common need across the Union for reliable, and comparable information on population distribution with sufficient spatial resolution, founded on harmonised output requirements and intended for pan-European regional policymaking.
+As a result, harmonised, spatially resolved demographic information across the Union collected and disseminated; 1 dataset per Member State was collected, containing selected topics of the 2021 population and housing census geocoded to a 1 km² grid.
+To achieve comparable harmonised outputs across the Union, a Union-wide constant area grid consisting of 1 km² cells was determined.
+The specific topics and their breakdowns as well as the detailed programme to be disseminated on this 1 km² grid was established by a temporary direct statistical action.
+The total population in the grid cells was disseminated in 2023, 2024 and updated in 2025.

 Other articles